reevesrs24/MalWorkz/README.md

   <img width="560" height="300" src="images/after.PNG">
   <p align="center"><i>PE After Adding Sections</i></p>
 </p>

+### Section Renaming
+This technique merely uses a list of common PE section names and renames the section with a name from that list.
+Common section names are `.ndata`, `.bss`, `edata`, `00cfg`, etc.

 ### PE Signing
 Digitally signing the PE with a self signed certificate was also incorporated into the engine dince some malware classifiers use a digital signture as a feature.
 A certifcate is supplied `mycert.pfx` and is used in conjuction with the Windows tool `SignTool`.